Capital Projects and Space Management (Policy 9280)

 c.
 Capital Projects deemed emergencies or time sensitive.
 This includes projects that address imminent life/safety issues, or projects that are subject to time-sensitive gifts or grants.

 d.
 Project studies, including cost estimation, engineering and/or architectural analysis, or general feasibility studies.
 Funding must be secured to conduct the work to receive the exemption.
 A Capital Project/Space Request Form must be submitted to allow tracking and to assign a Project Manager.

 Before a Capital Project may officially begin, certain additional approvals may be required.
 Campus Operations will provide assistance with the preparation of the materials outlined below.

 a.
 The President may approve or deny major Capital Projects recommended by the FPC that are $500,000 or greater.
-The Vice President and Chief Financial Officer will submit the request for approval to the SBOE per their policy requirements.
+The Chief Financial and Operating Officer and Vice President for Finance and Operations will submit the request for approval to the SBOE per their policy requirements.

 b.
 The Department of Public Works (DPW) and the Permanent Building Fund Advisory Council (PBFAC) must approve and may manage projects estimated at $100,000 or greater.
 Projects utilizing Permanent Building Funds must be approved and may be managed by the DPW and PBFAC regardless of project amount.

 a.
 Campus Operations staff will develop a process for receiving and reviewing Space requests and communicate such to the campus community.